MTG: Mapless Trajectory Generator with Traversability Coverage for Outdoor Navigation: EXPERIMENTS

 \textbf{Non-traversable rate:} Ratio of the generated trajectories lying on non-traversable areas.
 This metric is calculated by

 where $g(\cdot)$ is defined in Equation \ref{eq:definition} as the segments of trajectory $\tau_k$ lying on non-traversable areas.

 \textbf{Coverage rate:} This metric measures the coverage of the traversable areas in the robot's perception by generated trajectories.
-In this project, we set the robot's perception to a 120 degree field of view in front of the robot.
+In this project, we set the robot's perception to a 120-degree field of view in front of the robot.
 The assumption is that the ground truth trajectories covered all the traversable areas, which is true of most of the cases based on the traversable map we built.
-We measure the smallest Hausdorff distance between ground truth trajectories and the generated trajectories.
+We measure the smallest Hausdorff distance between ground truth trajectories and the generated trajectories and use the following equation as the coverage metric:

 where $G$ is the number of all ground truth trajectories in the map and $\widehat{\cy}$ is the set of generated trajectories. $\tau_i$ is the $i_{th}$ of the ground truth trajectory.

 \textbf{Diversity rate:} Diversity of the generated trajectories.
 This metric measures the Euclidean distance among the generated trajectories.
 This metric is a complement to the coverage metric.